sergioalvz/.dotfiles/README.md

 This is my personal setup for macOS.
 It is quite opinionated, so I would not expect it to perfectly fit into your own workflow.

-Please, feel free to download this code and customize whatever you need to make it work :)
+Please, feel free to download this code and customize whatever you need to make it work :relaxed:

 ## Usage